This is a really rough season on all of us. I felt like we

 A highly contagious respiratory flu virus.

-So new, science is having a hard time collecting data about it.
+So new, science is having a hard time collecting data about

 New discoveries are being made every day.